daniele-athome/hass-config/README.md

 * commute traffic information
 * good morning/good night with some useful actions for morning and night

+There is some dialogue support provided by a few AppDaemon apps but it requires patching Rhasspy 2.5 (pull requests pending).
+Anyway Rhasspy 2.5 is still in a very alpha stage.
+In time, I hope those "skills" could contribute to a framework that would simplify the implementation.

 I use my own wake word &mdash; trained on my own dataset &mdash; and a ReSpeaker microphone array to listen for voice commands.
 Speech recognition is possible with Google Speech-to-text API.
 I might publish my Rhasspy configuration one day.

+Speech templates for Karen lives in a specific directory that I won't publish.
+To introduce some sense of "nuisance" in Karen, I created multiple versions for each type of sentence to be spoken.
+Templates are used by the Assistant Speak app in `apps/assistant_speak.py`.

 ### Calendar